,h3

 Do you serve food from the left or right?

 Food is typically served from the guest’s left side.
 This means that the server approaches the guest from the left and serves or places the food on the table from that side.
 This method follows a counterclockwise direction around the table.
-The open hand service method, which emphasizes avoiding reaching across guests, also influences the direction in which food is served.
+The open-hand service method, which emphasizes avoiding reaching across guests, also influences the direction in which food is served.

 What is the proper way to serve a plate?

 When serving a plate for formal dining, it is essential to approach the guest from their right side.
-With the open hand service method, servers at a fine dining establishment use their right arm to serve at the guest’s right side.
+With the open-hand service method, servers at a fine dining establishment use their right arm to serve at the guest’s right side.
 The server positions themselves slightly behind the guest while delivering food, placing the plate gently on the table with their right hand.
 This technique ensures a smooth and respectful serving motion without reaching across the guest or obstructing their view.

 Do you serve drinks from the right or left?

 Drinks are traditionally served from the right side of the guest.
 In the dining room, the server approaches the guest from their right and places the drink on the table from that side.
-It is important to maintain the same principles of the open hand service method by using the appropriate arm and avoiding crossing over the guest’s personal space.
+It is important to maintain the same principles of the open-hand service method by using the appropriate arm and avoiding crossing over the guest’s personal space.
 By serving drinks from the right, servers can provide a seamless and unobtrusive beverage service.

 Join restaurants in 70+